bitcoin-santa-cruz/ethereum-101/writing-a-smart-contract.md

         }
     }

-Click the red<sup>2</sup> "Create" button in the testing/deployment menu (this one: http://imgur.com/a/5aO5f, if it's not there then wait for the contract to finish compiling).
+Click the red "Create" button in the testing/deployment menu.<sup>2</sup>
 Enter "Hello Ethereum" (with quotes!) into the input field to the right of the red "addEntry" button.
 Then click the "addEntry" button to execute a transaction<sup>3</sup> that uses the function.
 Enter "0" (quotes optional) next to "entries", then click it to make a call<sup>4</sup> to the function and read back what you entered.